 West Nile virus (WNV) infects birds and some mammals throughout the U.S. Mosquitoes become infected when they bite a bird or mammal that carries the virus.
 People may become infected when a mosquito with the virus bites them.
 Most WNV infections are very mild or cause no symptoms at all.
 Only 20% of those infected get a mild illness 3 to 14 days after exposure.
-Symptoms may last 3 to 6 days and consist of a mild flu-like illness with low-grade fever, muscle aching, loss of appetite, vomiting, headache, and rash.
+Symptoms may last 3 to 6 days.
+They consist of a mild flu-like illness with low-grade fever, muscle aching, loss of appetite, vomiting, headache, and rash.

-Avoid being outside when mosquitoes are most active (early morning and late afternoon and early evening).
+Limit your time outside when mosquitoes are most active (early morning and late afternoon and early evening).